GoogleCloudPlatform/community/tutorials/ssh-via-iap/index.md

 ## Connecting to the instance

-Create an instance in GCP and connect to it via SSH is really straightforward and secure in GCP.
+Creating an instance in GCP and connecting to it via SSH is really straightforward and secure in GCP.
 But one thing that normally I see in some
-GCP firewall configuration is SSH port open to the world.
+GCP firewall configurations is the SSH port open to the world.
 If you manage your instances using SSH via GCP console or gcloud command you can create a firewall rule restricting access only from GCP Identity Aware Proxy IP address range.

 # What is the Identity Aware Proxy IP address range?

-Lets learn what is that:
 Create an GCP instance and connect to it using the SSH Button in GCP Console

 ![SSH button](ssh-to-vm.png?raw=true)